 apply the multiconfigurational complete active space self-consistent

-field formalism (CASSCF) i
+field formalism (CASSCF) in order

 to take into account the effects of electron correlations in a